Greenwashing in Sustainable Tourism & Responsible Travel

 Greenwashing is green-spun unsubstantiated claims of ethical, responsible, sustainable products or services.

-Therefore, any consumer must closely review the claims made in marketing, and whether there is sufficient evidence and data to support claims.
+Consumer should closely review claims made in marketing, and whether there is sufficient evidence and data to support the claims.

-For example, ‘nature-based tourism’ does not mean it is sustainable or responsible – it can have a serious negative impact.
+For example, ‘nature-based tourism’ does not mean it is sustainable or responsible – it could have a serious negative impact on nature.
 Sadly, ‘ecotourism’ (which should be responsible, by definition) gets incorrectly used to promote this too.

 Further examples may be demonstrated in inconsistent messaging, such as text including unsubstantiated claims in an organisation’s policies, but not repeated on its product or service information, and not backed up by data evidence or demonstrated in reality.